AS7-Sh/Store-Cart/README.md

 * MUI: As a styling library
 * Redux Toolkit or Zustand: As a state management library
 * React Toastify: As a notifier library
-* Note: The test was built from scratch without using any thrid party libraries as requested
+* Note: The test was built from scratch without using any thrid party libraries as requested, the code is also well documented to explain the main functionality

 ### Project Structure
 * Config folder: contains the config files for the project (urls file)